-To qualify for a conservation easement, the land must have some conservation or preservation value.
-Obvious examples would include land that harbors rare species of plant or animal life, or land bordering an existing park or preserve.
-Less obvious examples might include a wooded ravine, land that provides wildlife access to a natural waterway, or a small wetland area that helps filter the water flowing into a lake or river.
+To qualify for a conservation easement, the land must possess some conservation or preservation value.
+Obvious examples would include land that harbors rare plant species or animal life, or land bordering an existing park or preserve.
+Less obvious examples might include a wooded ravine, land that provides wildlife access to a natural waterway, or a small wetland area that helps filter surface water.

 Frequently Asked Questions